Room temperature charge density wave in a tetragonal polymorph of Gd2Os3Si5 and study of its origin in the RE2T3X5 (RE = Rare earth, T = transition metal, X = Si, Ge) series: Introduction

 \section{Introduction}

-The charge-density-wave (CDW) state is a periodic modulation of electronic density accompanied by a periodic lattice distortion (PLD) of the atomic positions, which leads to a new periodicity in a crystal of a metallic system \cite{grunerg1988a,teng2022discovery,liu2016charge,meier2021catastrophic,bugaris2017charge}.
+A charge-density-wave (CDW) is a modulation of the electronic density of a metallic, crystalline material, which is accompanied by a periodic lattice distortion (PLD) of the atomic positions. \cite{wilsonja1974a,wilsonja1975a,grunerg1988a,teng2022discovery,liu2016charge,meier2021catastrophic,bugaris2017charge}.
+The wavelength of the CDW/PLD represents an independent period in the system, such that, in general, the material becomes an aperiodic crystal.
 A CDW can develop upon cooling a sample from the normal state,\cite{grunerg1988a,bugaris2017charge} or by applying pressure on it.\cite{zhao2018pressure} In the CDW phase, the electronic structure of a metallic system becomes modified.
 A gap opens up in the electronic density of states, which is often reflected in the physical properties, such as the electrical resistivity and magnetic susceptibility, and in spectroscopic experiments~\cite{grunerg1988a,chen2017charge,bugaris2017charge,teng2022discovery,Wandel_science2022}.
-There are various techniques to probe the CDW state, such as x-ray diffraction (XRD)\cite{PhysRevX.11.031050,Wandel_science2022}, scanning tunnelling microscopy (STM) \cite{Gao2019real,teng2022discovery}, transmission electron microscopy (TEM) \cite{Meyer2011}, angle resolved x-ray photoelectron spectroscopy (ARPES) \cite{teng2022discovery}, nuclear magnetic resonance (NMR)\cite{wu2011magnetic}, Raman spectroscopy~\cite{loret2019} and ultrafast pump-probe experiments~\cite{chenry2017a}.
+There are various techniques to probe the CDW state, such as X-ray diffraction (XRD)\cite{PhysRevX.11.031050,Wandel_science2022}, scanning tunnelling microscopy (STM) \cite{Gao2019real,teng2022discovery}, transmission electron microscopy (TEM) \cite{Meyer2011}, angle resolved X-ray photoelectron spectroscopy (ARPES) \cite{teng2022discovery}, nuclear magnetic resonance (NMR)\cite{wu2011magnetic}, Raman spectroscopy~\cite{loret2019} and ultrafast pump-probe experiments~\cite{chenry2017a}.
 A metal-to-insulator transition (MIT), obvious in the electrical resistivity, together with the appearance of superlattice reflections in XRD are the typical characteristic features pointing toward a CDW state \cite{bugaris2017charge, meier2021catastrophic, ramakrishnan2023a, ramakrishnan2020a, ramakrishnan2021a}.